Architecture

 If you pass an argument with an invalid type to a Cython implemented module with typed parameters,

-If a function or method's parameter is not explicitly typed to accept None
+If a function or method's parameter is not explicitly typed to accept None, passing None as an

 The above exceptions are not explicitly documented to prevent excessive bloating of the docstrings.